BEFORE THE PROCEDURE

 A numbing gel is applied to the area.

-The procedure involves cutting through the fold of skin using scissors.
+The procedure involves releasing the fold of skin using CO2 Laser.
 The baby should be able to feed straight after having the procedure.
 Sometimes there are a few drops of blood.
 The whole procedure only takes a few minutes.

 An assistant will stabilise your baby's head during the procedure.
 You will not be asked to hold your baby during the procedure.